 If you want to step up your game, save parameters and metrics to a database, and store the saved artifacts in an S3 bucket, there is a solution.
 You need to create an S3 bucket and an RDS database in AWS, configure the IAM role, for instance, and launch the MLflow tracking server.

 There is an experimental auto-logging feature in MLflow.
 It allows tracking all parameters, metrics, and models without explicitly stating it in the code.
 There are several currently supported frameworks and libraries:

 All you need to do is call

 before training, and MLflow takes care of the rest.
 This function hasn’t been tested by our team yet, but you can go ahead and try it out yourself.

-I truly hope that my guide will help you set up MLflow Tracking so that you could track your data science experiments.
-For even more info on MLflow, go to MLflow Github or MLflow docs, and stay tuned for our next posts!
+I truly hope that my MLflow tutorial will help you set up MLflow Tracking so that you can track your data science experiments.
+For even more info on MLflow, go to MLflow Github or MLflow docs, and subscribe to the updates of Quantum’s R&D blog!

 Written by Nadiia Pyvovar